kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

 =========================
-Test localcommnands
+Extending theme
 =========================

-One of the best features, which bring us ZopeSkel package - is localcommand.
+One of the best features, which bring us ZopeSkel package - is *localcommand*.

-Now review localcommands = possibility to extend your theme with additional staff - skin layers, views, viewlets, portlets, css and javascript resources
+In this part I show how you can extend a theme (generated with qplone3_theme ZopeSkel template) with additional usefull staff:
+  - skin layers
+  - views
+  - viewlets
+  - portlets
+  - css
+  - javascripts

-qplone3_theme generated package theme support ZopeSkel local command 'addcontent'.
+So in qplone3_theme generated package you can use *addcontent* ZopeSkel local command.

+IMPORTANT TO NOTE, that localcommand (addcontent in our case) should be called in any subdirectory of the generated theme package.
+And it won't work outside this package..

     >>> paster('addcontent -a')
     paster addcontent -a